dart-lang/site-www/src/_guides/language/analysis-options.md

 Static analysis allows you to find problems before executing a single line of code.
 It's a powerful tool used to prevent bugs and ensure that code conforms to style guidelines.
+With the help of the analyzer, you can find simple typos.
+For example, perhaps an accidental semicolon made its way into an `if` statement:

+{% img 'guides/avoid-empty-statements.png' %}

+The analyzer can also help you find more subtle problems.
+For example, perhaps you've forgotten to close a sink method:

+{% img 'guides/close-sinks.png' %}

-In the Dart ecosystem, the Dart Analysis Server and other tools use the [analyzer package](https://pub.dartlang.org/packages/analyzer) to perform static analysis.
+In the Dart ecosystem,
+the Dart Analysis Server and other tools use the [analyzer package](https://pub.dartlang.org/packages/analyzer) to perform static analysis.